-- May 1: Colleges cannot require a deposit or commitment to attend before May 1.
-By that postmarked date, you must inform every college your acceptance or rejection of their offer of admission and/or financial aid. - Send your deposit to one college only. - Wait-listed by a college?
+- Make a final decision, accept the aid package, and submit a deposit to the college you select by May 1. - Send your deposit to one college only. - Wait-listed by a college?
 If you plan to enroll if accepted, tell the admissions representatives your intent and ask how to strengthen your application.
 Need financial aid?
 Ask whether funds will be available if you are accepted. - Thank everyone who wrote your recommendations or otherwise helped with your college/scholarship applications.